 Social time happens at the beginning of every group meeting, usually for 15-30 minutes.

 The goal is to create an informal environment where group members can unwind, connect, and laugh.
 It might be as casual as hanging out and eating snacks, or as structured as an organized game or ice-breaker.
-Here are three tips for a great social time:
+Here are four tips for a great social time:

 - Start light.
 Social time often provides a chance for group members to decompress and shift their focus towards others.